 - 3.6.1 Candidates registered for a coursework and dissertation programme shall do coursework and sit for final examinations following assessment procedures approved by the relevant Faculties/Institutes in collaboration with the Directorate of Examination Syndicate. - 3.6.2 The coursework portion shall consist of a minimum of 12 units (120 credits) of postgraduate courses including all the core courses, specified by each Faculty.
-Candidates whose first degree is considered deficient may be required to take one or more undergraduate courses in addition to the minimum postgraduate requirements. - 3.6.3 Candidates shall be allowed to proceed with the dissertation research phase of the Master's programme provided they have less than 3 courses remaining to complete the course work part.
+Candidates whose first degree are considered deficient may be required to take one or more undergraduate courses in addition to the minimum postgraduate requirements.

+- 3.6.3 Candidates shall be allowed to proceed with the dissertation research phase of the Master's programme provided they have less than 3 courses remaining to complete the course work part.
 Before they can graduate the candidates must successfully complete the entire coursework part with a mean overall grade of 'B' in all courses designated for the respective degree programmes. - 3.6.4 The pass mark for both core and elective courses shall be a 'B' grade average.
-Candidates whose average pass is below the indicated average grade above, shall be required to do supplementary examinations in the subjects failed if the overall GPA is at least 3.0.
-The maximum grade for a course that has been supplemented shall be a B. - 3.6.5 Candidates whose overall grade point average is below a 'B' (i.e. below GPA of 3.0) in the coursework part shall be discontinued from studies. - 3.6.6 A candidate failing in not more than two papers and has a GPA of 3.0 or more, shall be required to do supplementary examination. - 3.6.7 Candidates failing supplementary examinations shall be required to repeat the course - 3.6.8 Grading system for examination in all Faculties and Institutes shall be:
+Candidates whose average pass are below the indicated average grade above, shall be required to do supplementary examinations in the subjects failed if the overall GPA is at least 3.0.
+The maximum grade for a course that has been supplemented shall be a B. - 3.6.5 Candidates whose overall grade point average is below a 'B' (i.e. below GPA of 3.0) on the coursework part shall be discontinued from studies. - 3.6.6 A candidate failing in not more than two papers and has a GPA of 3.0 or more, shall be required to do supplementary examination. - 3.6.7 Candidates failing supplementary examinations shall be required to repeat the course

 Grade Marks Grade Point Quality

-A 70-100% 4.4 - 5.0 Excellent
+А 70-100% 4.4 - 5.0 Excellent

 B+ 60-69% 4.0 - 4.3 Very Good

 В 50-59% 3.0 - 3.9 Good/Pass

 С 40-49% 2.0 - 2.9 Marginal Fail

-D 35-39% 1.0 - 1.9 Fail Е 0-34% 0 - 0.9 Absolute Fail
+D 35-39% 1.0 - 1.9 Fail

+E 0-34% 0 - 0.9 Absolute Fail